 The problem with addiction is that it is exceptionally challenging to overcome, especially when attempted independently of professionals.
-Several users who are addicted to drugs and/or alcohol try to quit “cold turkey” only to find that within a matter of days or weeks, they are right back where they began.
+Many users who are addicted to drugs and/or alcohol try to quit “cold turkey” only to find that within a matter of days or weeks, they are right back where they began.
 However, this cycle does not need to occur.
-Professional addiction treatment that includes detox in Nashville, Tennessee can help those who are ready to end their current use with the intention of staying sober for a lifetime.
+Professional addiction treatment that includes detox in Nashville can help those who are ready to end their current use with the intention of staying sober for a lifetime.

 what to expect from journeypure’s drug and alcohol detox center